Ynn/selfstar/exercises/follow-me.md

 To simplify the problem, you can assume that every light has the same maximum power level (P(i)) : P and that the factor &lambda;(i) is the same for every light (&lambda;).

-<u>Question 3 (optional) - generic algorithm</u> Try to find a solution for the generic case : heterogeneous lights (binary lights and dimmer lights with different wattage).
+<u>Question 3 (optional) - generic algorithm</u> Try to find a solution for the generic case of heterogeneous lights (binary lights and dimmer lights with different wattage).

 To simplify the problem, you can adopt a test&amp;try approach by turning on the lights and configuring the the dimmer lights  progressively.
 If you choose this approach, you may cache the result of your configuration for the next time (until the targeted light is changed).